 Running Off the Strip is OK too, Honestly

 If you decide that running along the Las Vegas Strip is just too inconvenient, I won’t blame you if you hit a side street to avoid the crowds and other obstacles.

 My go-to running route near the Strip has been along Koval Lane, starting at the intersection of E. Tropicana and Koval and running north to the Sands Expo Center which is the intersection of Sands Ave. and Koval.

 That route is relatively straight, and 1.5 miles one way, or 3 miles round trip.
 A straight shot that still offers views of the Strip is still pretty darn cool when compared to running back home.

 Tips for Running Downtown Las Vegas

-Hopefully, our advice for running the Las Vegas Strip is helpful in making it a successful workout.
-Our suggestion is to worry less about split times and just enjoy the scenery while elevating your heart rate for a while.
+Hopefully, my advice for running in Las Vegas is helpful in making your Strip or Fremont Street workout a successful one.
+My suggestion is to worry less about split times and just enjoy the scenery while elevating your heart rate for a while.